M-HT/SR/games/Albion/release/windows/x64/readme-Windows.txt

- - when toggling scaling or enhanced 3D rendering and the game is in 3D mode and a message, dialog or popup menu is displayed, the 3D part may not be displayed correctly (until the message, dialog or popup menu is closed) Enhanced 3D rendering can be turned off in the configuration file (or using the configurator).
+ - when toggling scaling or enhanced 3D rendering and the game is in 3D mode and a message, dialog or popup menu is displayed, the 3D part may not be displayed correctly (until the message, dialog or popup menu is closed) Enhanced 3D rendering can be turned off in the configuration file.

 Configuration
 -------------

 Configuration is stored in the file Albion.cfg.

-Configuration can be changed either by editing the configuration file directly, or by configuration editor (Albion-setup.sh).

 Controls